Cast Iron Dutch Oven: How to Bake Bread

 Build a good wood fire until you have a sufficient amount of red embers, not just flames.

-You will need:
+You need:

 an abundant bed of embers;

-more to add during baking.
+enough to add more during baking.

 2. Preheat the cauldron